Code-Institute-Submissions/CI_PP1_GS/README.md

 <img src="./docs/testing-user-stories/price-range.png">
 </details>

-3. As a first time user, I want to know more about the opening hours
+3. As a new user, I want to know more about the opening hours

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|